sathwiksyr/hr-attrition-dashboard/README.md

 ## Conclusion
-This project demonstrates how data analytics and visualization tools can help organizations understand workforce patterns and employee attrition trends, enabling data-driven decision-making for HR management.# hr-attrition-dashboard
+This project demonstrates how data analytics and visualization tools can help organizations understand workforce patterns and employee attrition trends, enabling data-driven decision-making for HR management.
-HR Employee Attrition Analytics Dashboard using Power BI